codegram/robinhood/README.md

 It leverages celluloid actors for each process and uses Redis as a locking mechanism to ensure the process is run in a single server.

+## Compatibility

+Robinhood works on MRI 1.9.3 and upwards, and rubinius 2.1 and upwards.
+We don't intend to support JRuby at the moment because it lacks support for Process#fork which is needed in order to run robinhood as a daemon.

+We could make daemonizing a separate module if there was enough interest, though.

 ## Usage

 Install the gem: